Mission

 Sugar Grove Elementary School

-This new facility is the third Sugar Grove School.
-The first was a two-story brick building in the 3800 block of Hulman Street.
-This school was located in the midst of a grove of sugar maples, The school took over all four rooms of the building when Sugar Grove Church was completed next door.
+The first Sugar Grove School was a two-story brick building in the 3800 block on the north side of Hulman Street.
+This school was located in the midst of a grove of sugar maples.
+The school took over all four rooms of the building when the Sugar Grove Church was completed next door.
+The four room, two story house, known as Sugar Grove School went into session in 1869.

 During the next sixty years, hundreds of residents in the Sugar Grove area were determined to maintain the positive traditions enjoyed in a friendly neighborhood school.
-Teachers took a personal interest in each child, and parent and family members were encouraged to visit the school whenever possible.
+Teachers took a personal interest in each child.
+Parents and family members were encouraged to visit the school whenever possible.
 Graduates of Sugar Grove have always described the school as a place where “learning was fun” and where students were made to feel part of the Sugar Grove Family.